smurfix/DaBroker/doc/server.rst

     broker.obj_update(root, status=new_status)
     broker.obj_delete(old_status)

-The client would then need to refresh the root object to see the new
+The client would then need to refresh its copy of the root object to see the new status:
-status:

     >>> root = root._key()
     >>> print root.status.health